 - The company's presence is not felt as an imposition but rather as a privilege

-This is similar to the way that today’s modern brands that focus on growth and adopt the best digital marketing company in Delhi, where being community relevant is more important than just being very visible.
+This is similar to the way modern brands focused on growth approach community-first marketing, where being culturally relevant is more important than just being highly visible.

 Athletes as Brand Storytellers, Not Endorsers

-Monster Energy selects sportsmen representing a lifestyle and not merely their popularity.
-These sportsmen do not follow the rules—they are the brand.
+Monster Energy selects sportsmen who represent a lifestyle, not merely those with the largest popularity.
+These athletes do not follow the rules. they are the brand.

 The brand wins authenticity by allowing the athletes to be themselves: